 What is Alternative Breaks?

-AB (Alternative Breaks) is a non-profit, volunteer, student-lead organization that promotes community involvement.
+AB (Alternative Breaks) is a non-profit, volunteer, student-led organization that promotes community involvement.
 The University of Maine’s Black Bear Chapter of AB is recognized by UMaine Student Government, and our groups focus on volunteering throughout the United States, with occasional international based trips.
 A sorting ceremony takes place at the end of September that places the members into smaller, 12 person groups.
 These groups each focus on a different social issue, and participate in a number of service learning, fundraising, and bonding activities throughout the year, culminating in a week-long service trip during spring break selected by the site leaders.
 AB is not just another student organization–it’s a real community.
 It’s a wonderful place to gain leadership skills and build lasting friendships.

 The University of Maine Chapter of Alternative Breaks is a part of the national organization Break Away, who are committed to helping schools and organizations implement alternative break programs.
-The Alternative Break programs utilize the Break Away model; where groups spend months preparing and educating themselves about the social issues, the organizations, and the communities they will be volunteering in.
+UMaine utilizes the Break Away model; where groups spend months preparing and educating themselves about the social issues, the organizations, and the communities they will be volunteering in.
 During these months the groups participate in teambuilding, fundraising, and planning.